 Sexual harassment refers to 'unwanted conduct of a sexual nature' that can occur online as well as off line.
+They are never acceptable.
 Children's sexual behaviour exists on a continuum, from normal and developmentally expected to inappropriate, problematic, abuse and violent.
 When considering harmful sexual behaviours, it is very important to consider the age and stage of development of the individual child.

 Children who are victims of sexual violence and sexual harassment will likely find the experience stressful and distressing.
-This is likely to adversely affect their educational attainment.
-Sexual violence and sexual harassment exist on a continuum and may overlap, they can occur online and offline (both physically and verbally) and are never acceptable.
 It is important that all victims are taken seriously and offered appropriate support.
-Examples of what would constitute sexual violence and sexual harassment can be found on pages 11 and 12 of Sexual violence and sexual harassment between children in schools and colleges.
+Examples of what would constitute sexual violence and sexual harassment can be found in Part 5 of KCSIE 2022

 Any form of sexual violence and harassment should not be passed off as 'banter' or 'part of growing up' or a bit of fun' and must always be taken seriously.
-Evidence shows that girls, children with special educational needs and disabilities (SEND) and LGBT children are at greater risk.

-All incidents of sexual harassment of a child as well as sexual abuse must be recorded.Ofsted/ISI would expect to see that the school are recording all incidents and analysing these carefully.
+All incidents of sexual harassment of a child as well as sexual abuse must be recorded.
+Ofsted/ISI would expect to see that the school are recording all incidents and analysing these carefully.